J-DubApps/EndpointPilot/README.md

 > [!NOTE]
 > This repo isn't currently accepting code contributions.
 It's public and open source to show progress and
 > enable feedback for summer '25 soft launch.
 Once I get it to a feature-complete state, I plan to accept input and contributions.
+Once that begins, see [CONTRIBUTING.md](https://github.com/J-DubApps/EndpointPilot/CONTRIBUTING.md)

 > [!WARNING]
 > This solution is ramping toward a 1.0 Beta Release and is ***NOT*** remotely ready for use on ANY live production scenarios.
 Do NOT install onto your prod PC Endpoints!
 You have been warned!